Dhaulagiri Circuit Trek

 Setting camp at the summer pastureland of Yak Kharka, accompanied by Nilgiri and the western end of the Annapurna massif.

 Last day walk of the adventure, enjoy the morning glorious views of Annapurna, Dhaulagiri range.
 After a good breakfast, head downhill along a winding mountain trail that ascends to a ridge.
 From which Dhaulagiri-I and the Tukuche Peak are once again discernible.
-Slowly the walk ends on reaching a lovely and charming Marpha Village, the loveliest settlements on this trip.
-From Marpha taking a short drive to Jomsom.
+Slowly the walk ends on reaching a charming Marpha Village, the loveliest settlement on this trip.
+From Marpha take a short drive to Jomsom.
 The headquarters of Mustang with a small airstrip above Kali Gandaki River.
-At Jomsom overnight in a lovely hotels or guest house with time to explore the exciting streets of Jomsom town.
+At Jomsom overnight in a lovely hotel or guest house with time to explore the exciting streets of Jomsom town.

-From Jomsom, morning a short walk to air terminal and then board in a small aircraft for scenic flight of less than 25 minutes to Pokhara, viewing the amazing Dhaulagiri and Annapurna range.
+From Jomsom, morning a short walk to the air terminal and then board a small aircraft for a scenic flight of less than 25 minutes to Pokhara, viewing the amazing Dhaulagiri and Annapurna range.
 On arrival at Pokhara airport transfer to the hotel by the Phewa lake side.
-Rest of the day at leisure for individual activities and browsing the lively streets of Pokhara lake side.
+The rest of the day at leisure for individual activities and browsing the lively streets of Pokhara lake side.

-An early-morning trip from Pokhara to Kathmandu taking an overland journey of about six hours.
-An interesting drive on Pokhara and Kathmandu highway, following the Trisuli River for some hours.
-As drive heads uphill and then down towards Kathmandu bustling city.
+An early-morning trip from Pokhara to Kathmandu takes an overland journey of about six hours.
+An interesting drive on the Pokhara and Kathmandu highways, following the Trisuli River for some hours.
+As drive heads uphill and then down towards Kathmandu's bustling city.
 On arrival transfer to your hotel, rest of the afternoon at leisure.

-Your last day in Kathmandu and Nepal, as per your international flight time our staff transfer you to the airport.
-Then bid farewell to guide and staff as you enter the airport terminal for homeward bound flight, after a memorable adventure on
+On your last day in Kathmandu and Nepal, as per your international flight time, our staff transfer you to the airport.
+Then bid farewell to the guide and staff as you enter the airport terminal for a homeward-bound flight, after a memorable adventure on

 Dhaulagiri Circuit Trekking.